Arsen1g/CNN-VISCRTX-CORR/README.md

 | **OPA (Occipital Place Area)** | ~240–300 ms | iEEG and MEG indicate scene layout discrimination in OPA emerges ~242–300 ms (Kamps et al., 2016; Baldassano et al., 2016). |
 | **RSC (Retrosplenial Complex)** | Poorly characterized: >400 ms | RSC relates to memory/navigation and allocentric coding; human onset latencies for visual stimuli are sparse therefor we do not expect to see much activation due to data and experiment collection (example: Epstein, 2008; Vann et al., 2009). |

+- **Early visual areas (V1/V2)**
+- **Mid-level visual areas (LOC, OPA)**
+- **High-level scene/object areas (PPA, RSC)**
+- **Layer-wise representations of ResNet-50 (5-Layers)**

+The goal is to quantify **hierarchical alignment** between DNN representations and brain activity.

+### Representational Similarity Analysis

+RSA first proposed and devised by Kriegeskorte, Mur & Bandettini (2008) addresses the corresponsancy problem of analysisng and comparing multi-modal imaging and data gathering types for brain imaging, behaviour, and cross specie comparisons.
+RSA is used by abstracting activity patterns via representational dissimilarity matrices (RDMs) using a "common currency" of pairwise dissimilarities across subject data.
+This approach ables the RSA to accounting for varying model/brain dimensionality, scale and noise of varying activity patterns allowing for direct comparison of cross-modal data.
+Seyed‑Mahdi Khaligh‑Razavi & Nikolaus Kriegeskorte (2014) well regarded study applieed the RSA to compare 37 computational vision models and their representations in primate IT cortex.
+The subsequent "suprising" similarity of adjacent studies and their equivalent findings (Kriegeskorte, 2015) allowed for new lines of research comparing neural networks with biological systems.

 ---

 ## Data